Voorhees NJ Shoplifting Lawyer

 Sentencing for Shoplifting in New Jersey

-As previously mentioned, shoplifting charges can range from disorderly persons offenses, which are low-level criminal offenses handled in Municipal Court, to second degree felonies, which are adjudicated in Superior Court and may result in a lengthy prison term upon conviction.
+As previously mentioned, shoplifting charges can range from disorderly persons offenses, which are low-level criminal offenses handled in Municipal Court, to second degree felony crimes, which are adjudicated in Superior Court and may result in a lengthy prison term upon conviction.
 The following are the thresholds for shoplifting offenses and the potential consequences of each:

 - Merchandise Valued at $200 or less: Disorderly Persons Offense: up to 6 months in the county jail, a fine of up to $1,000, and a charge on the defendant’s criminal record, restitution payments to the store owner